Echoic Memory And How It Works

 Many people think of echoic memory as memories of specific sounds, such as songs or birds.
 However, the ability to recall or recognize these sounds is actually part of your long-term memory.
 Echoic memory only refers to the ultra-short-term memory of sounds.
 It is only when the brain relegates that memory to short-term and then long-term memory that you can recall or recognize them later.

-How echoic memory works
+How echoic memory or auditory sensory memory works

 When you hear a sound, your ears transmit that actual sound to the brain via the auditory nerve, and it is stored by echoic memory for an average of two to four seconds.
 During that brief time, your mind creates and keeps an exact copy of the sound that you heard, such that if you were in a quiet room, you could still “hear” the sound after it has stopped.
 This happens whether you are paying attention to the spoken language around you or not.